The 891-acre Goodenow Grove Nature Preserve was acquired between 1938 and 2007.

 Prior to the District's acquisition of the land, it was used as a Boy Scout camp.

 A 541-acre portion of the site was dedicated as an Illinois Nature Preserve in 1996.
 This dedication provides permanent protection for the natural resources at the preserve.
+Dogs are not allowed in areas designated a nature preserve; signage along trails indicate when dogs are not allowed.

 PLAN YOUR ADVENTURE ON THIS PRESERVE'S INTERACTIVE MAP